Tourism Hamilton

 Who doesn’t love a good outdoor rink?
 If you feel like getting your skate on, drive down to Dundas Driving Park, where they maintain an outdoor rink in the winter.
 You’ll have hours of fun skating in this park!

 Pier 8 is also a great spot for ice skating in the city.
-If you don’t have your own skates, not to worry!
+If you don’t have your skates, don’t worry!
 You can rent a pair here once you arrive.

 Take A Walk Along the Great Lakes Waterfront Trail